Odmarken/ceedz-pp4/README.md

 ## Known Issues

-- **Lack of Agile Project Management Tracking**: Sometimes, the images on the live site do not load immediately and take a little longer to appear.
+- **Image loading**: Sometimes, the images on the live site do not load immediately and take a little longer to appear.
 This issue is being investigated and may be related to the hosting environment or media delivery service.

 ## Credits